-Rare Disease Day 2023
+Rare Disease Day 2024

-Rare Disease Day is celebrated worldwide on 28 February to raise awareness about the experience of people with rare diseases.
-It is also an effort to work globally towards equity in social opportunity, healthcare and access to diagnosis and therapies for people living with a rare disease.
+This year Rare Disease Day is celebrated worldwide on 29 February to raise awareness and generate change for people with rare diseases.

+Although the campaign represents a diverse group of people, it is united in purpose and aims to work globally towards equity in social opportunity, healthcare and access to diagnosis and therapies for people living with a rare disease.

-The 2023 theme of Rare is many.
+The 2024 theme of Rare is many.
 Rare is strong.
 Rare is proud reminds us how important it is to come together and connect as a community.
-This is an opportunity to share personal stories and acknowledge the challenges for our community members who live with a rare disorder.
+This is an opportunity to share personal stories and acknowledge the challenges for our community members who live with a rare bleeding disorder.